GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

    team.
 Each trial also provides a link for spontaneous community feedback.
    This typically points to the the feature on GitHub or some other public channel.
-1. When your token expires, you will get an email with a link to renew it.
+1. When your token expires, you will get an email with a renewal link.
-   In order to do so, you are again asked to submit feedback.
+   To do so, you are again asked to submit feedback.

 {% Aside 'warning' %}
-  Please note that even if an API eventually lands unchanged after a successful origin trial, there is a short period of time, between the end of the origin trial and the date the implementation ships in the browser, when the API will not be available.
+  Even if an API lands unchanged after a successful origin trial, there is a short period between the end of the origin trial and the date the implementation ships in the browser when the API will not be available.
   This is by design.
 {% endAside %}